RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Wallpapers.md

 Some `airgeddon` wallpapers and scalable vectors graphics are available to download.

+For wallpapers:
-Click on the links to see full size images, then right click and "save image as" to download:
+Click on the links to see full size images, then right click and "save image as" to download.

+For svg:
+Directly, right click and "save image as" to download.

 <div align="center">
 <table>